8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 The last test is optional based on your design choices.
 You may want to ignore blueprint parsing altogether in order to save up bytes - or choose a different type of an "invalid" format depending on the amount of arguments expected.

 # Step 5 - Deploying your contract
 This repo comes with a couple of helper scripts, 3 of which are used for deployment of the contract.

-After a deployment has been successful, necessary (contract-related) details required by the [IMX Contract Registration Form](https://forms.gle/6fknK9txc3JZmnV26) will be saved in a file called "REGISTRATION_DETAILS.json".
-Additional registration requirements and steps available [here](https://docs.x.immutable.com/docs/contract-registration).
+After a deployment has been successful, contract-related details will be saved in a file called "REGISTRATION_DETAILS.json".
+Additional registration requirements and steps available are available as a part of the [Project Onboarding documentation](https://docs.x.immutable.com/docs/onboarding) and [Contract Registration](https://docs.x.immutable.com/docs/contract-registration).

 ## Local deployment
 This scripts does a test run deployment against the local hardhat details.
 Use this to validate REGISTRATION_DETAILS information.